martin-holland/QuizCreator/README.md

 ## Future Enhancements

 - Database migration (MongoDB/Supabase/Firebase)
+- Use Python for backend, React for frontend
 - User authentication
 - Question editing
 - Export quizzes
 - Analytics and statistics
+- Additional sources of information eg: ebooks
+- Broaden the number of questions that can be generated
+- Create entire exams from a selection of sources